livingcool/doc-ops-agent/backend/USER_GUIDE.md

 ## 8. How to Use the Agent

 Your setup is complete!
-Now you can test the agent's workflow.
+Now you can test DocSmith's workflow.

 1.  **Make a Code Change**: In the repository where you set up the webhook, make a change to a file and push it to a new branch.
 2.  **Create a Pull Request**: Create a PR to merge your changes into the default branch (e.g., `main`).
 3.  **Merge the Pull Request**: Once the PR is merged, GitHub will send a notification to your running agent.
 4.  **Observe the Live Feed**: Look at the frontend at `http://localhost:3000`.
 You will see the agent start its analysis, logging each step in real-time.
-5.  **Check for the New PR**: After a minute or two, a new pull request, created by the agent, will appear in your repository.
+5.  **Check for the New PR**: After a minute or two, a new pull request, created by DocSmith, will appear in your repository.
 This PR will contain the AI-generated documentation updates.
 6.  **Check the Logs**: The `backend/doc_ops_agent.log` file will contain a detailed history of the agent's runs.

 ---

-You are now ready to use the Doc-Ops Agent like a pro!
+You are now ready to use DocSmith like a pro!
 If you encounter any issues, check the terminal output for errors in the backend, frontend, and ngrok consoles.

 ## 9. Deployment to Render

 To deploy the backend to a persistent cloud service like Render, follow these steps.
-This avoids the need to run `ngrok` locally.
+This avoids the need to run `ngrok` locally for a production setup.

 1.  **Create a New Web Service** on Render and connect it to your GitHub repository.
 2.  **Configure the service** with the following settings: